 We give discounts for Mt.
-Baldy Residents, our Military and Seniors 65 and over.
+Baldy Residents, Military and Seniors 65 and over.
 We also offer a Free Ski Ticket or Scenic Chair Ride on your Birthday.
 All offers require proof by photo ID.

-Yes we accept cash and credit but not checks.
+Yes we accept all major credit cards.

 The Notch (Restaurant & Venue) FAQ

 Our restaurant, Top of the Notch, is overseen by Executive Chef Bill Callen.
 The menu is largely influenced by American cuisine, but occasionally features dishes from around the world.
 Dining at 8,000 feet above sea level is truly a unique experience.
 During the summer, the Notch also hosts many events including five 3-day music festivals, Moonlight Hikes, and Battle of the Brews.

 Only service and seeing-eye dogs are allowed in buildings

 Yes, all major credit cards are accepted at the mountain.
 We also offer gift cards, which are often available online at big discounts.

 The Notch serves beer, wine and specialty cocktails like Bloody Mary’s and Cape Cod’s at the scenic bar.
 We are well known for our selection of craft brews and our annual summer event “Battle of the Brews” featuring the best local flavors.

 Yes, inquire at (909) 982-0800 or use our online customer support form.
 Check our events calendar for the most current info on upcoming events.
 We have events ranging from our well known Battle of the Brews beer sampling competition, to small 3-day music festivals, Moonlight Hikes, and more.
 During the summer, we have night events almost every weekend!